Estimated reading time: 5 minutes

 This means once you pay off your creditors, you can take that additional money you save monthly and place it into a high-interest savings account.

-As a result, even after you pay off your bills, you will see the benefits of changing your habits.
+As a result, even after paying your bills, you will see the benefits of changing your habits.

 Ultimately, while it is a good practice to save, paying off your bills is often more important.